Houston vs. East Carolina NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- The combined points per game average of the two teams, 66.7, is 8.7 points above Saturday's over/under.
+- The combined points per game average of the two teams, 66.7, is 9.2 points greater than Saturday's over/under.

-- This contest's over/under is 13.8 points greater than the 44.2 these two squads combine to allow per game this season.
+- These two squads combine to surrender 44.2 points per game, 13.3 fewer than this contest's over/under.

 Houston Stats and Trends

-- The Cougars have turned the ball over six times this season, seven fewer than the Pirates have forced (13).
+- This year, the Cougars have six turnovers, seven fewer than the Pirates have takeaways (13).

 - Find the latest spread and moneyline odds for Houston at SISportsbook.